CaptainCrowbar/unicorn-lib/unicorn/options.md

 * A full or abbreviated option is supplied that is not in the spec.
 * The same option appears more than once, but does not have the `multi` flag.
+* A required option is missing.
 * More than one option from the same mutual exclusion group is supplied.
-* The argument supplied for an option does not match the pattern given in the spec.
-* An boolean option is implied by another option but is also explicitly negated.
+* A boolean option is implied by another option but is also explicitly negated.
 * An option that has a prerequisite is present, but its prerequisite is missing.
-* A required option is missing.
+* The argument supplied for an option does not match the pattern or data type given in the spec.
 * There are unattached arguments left over after all options have been satisfied.

 Behaviour is undefined if `parse()` is called more than once on the same